Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 Any errors or omissions are mine alone.

-Note: We are an affiliate of Hema Maps.
-However, we purchased both the iPad and the Hema 4WD Maps app at full retail price.
+Note: We are an affiliate of the Hema Maps shop.
+However, we do not recommend any of their electronic products.
+We purchased both the iPad and the Hema 4WD Maps app at full retail price.
 All of our articles and reviews are 100% honest – we tell it how it is.

 Share...

-15 thoughts on “Review: Hema 4WD Maps App For iPad – Ideal For Remote Travel”
+15 thoughts on “Review: Hema 4WD Maps App For iPad – An App For Remote Travel”

 1. G’Day